crs4/bbmri-it-school-tutorials/11-final-project/README.md

 Open [this dedicated page](./task-3.1/README.md) for complete instructions.

-## Task 3.2: Verify connection between Locator and Bridgehead
+## Task 3.2: verify connection between Locator and Bridgehead

 At this point, verify that the Sample Locator and your Bridgehead are communicating.